micmejia/bible-dump/AMPC/Genesis/Gen 24.md

-But you shall go to my country and to my relatives and take [^a]a wife for my son Isaac.
+But you shall go to my country and to my relatives and take a wife for my son Isaac.